Creatine

 Here's the working hypothesis.
 If someone has sickle cell anemia, increased levels of exercise can trigger episodes where not enough oxygen gets to the muscles that need it.
 Add creatine, which has the potential to negatively affect kidney function, and the twin stresses can create a potentially fatal combination.

-If you have been diagnosed with sickle cell anemia, you should NOT take creatine until more information is available from clinical studies.
+If you have been diagnosed with sickle cell anemia, you should NOT take creatine unless it is approved by a doctor.
 Sickle cell anemia is found in 1 out of every 12 African Americans and can be diagnosed with a simple blood test.
 If you are unsure, you should have yourself tested.

 The Bottom Line

-The results are good for bodybuilders.
+The results are good for nearly everybody.
 Muscle gains can now be directly attributed to creatine intake in doses as low as 2 to 5 grams a day, particularly when combined with a whey protein.

 If you are looking for a supplement to help build muscle AND you don't have risk factors for kidney or liver disease, AND you have not been diagnosed or are at risk for sickle cell anemia, you might consider talking to your doctor about the possibility of adding creatine monohydrate as a regular supplement.